cilium/cilium/Documentation/observability/metrics.rst

 enables associating metrics with traces by embedding trace IDs into the exported metrics.

-Prometheus needs to be configured to take advantage of OpenMetrics. and will only use OpenMetrics format when the `exemplars storage feature is enabled
+Prometheus needs to be configured to take advantage of OpenMetrics and will only use OpenMetrics format when the `exemplars storage feature is enabled
 <https://prometheus.io/docs/prometheus/latest/feature_flags/#exemplars-storage>`_.